AnatoliManolidou/Computer-Architecture-Project/First_part/README.md

   system.cpu_cluster.cpus.fetch2.store_instructions          828                       # Number of memory store   instructions successfully decoded system.cpu_cluster.cpus.fetch2.vec_instructions            0                       # Number of SIMD instructions       successfully decoded
 ```
-  If we sum all these up, it amounts to 8153 fetched instructions.
+If we sum all these up, it amounts to `8153` fetched instructions.
 We can see that this number does not allign with the commited instructions.
 That is due to the fact that the fetched insructions include discarded instructions that were not ecexuted because of a branch misprediction or a pipeline hazard, cache miss etc.

 * #### d)How many times was L2 cache accesed?
 How can we calculate that?

-* In the file stats.txt it appears that the number of L2 acceses is equal to 474 times (lines 840-42)
+* In the file stats.txt it appears that the number of L2 acceses is equal to 474 times _(lines 840-42)_
   ```bash
   system.cpu_cluster.l2.overall_accesses::.cpu_cluster.cpus.inst          327                       # number of overall (read+write) accesses
   system.cpu_cluster.l2.overall_accesses::.cpu_cluster.cpus.data          147                       # number of overall (read+write) accesses
   system.cpu_cluster.l2.overall_accesses::total          474                       # number of overall (read+write) accesses
   ```

 The number of times that the L2 cache was accessed is equal to the number of times L1 was accessed but a cache miss occured, as regards data.
-The followin snippet is from line 23:
+The following snippet is from _line 23_:

   ```bash
   system.cpu_cluster.cpus.branchPred.indirectMisses          147                       # Number of indirect misses.